- 1. You Don’t Pay Yourself First

 But it’s such a bad idea, for the same reasons cosigning a loan is a bad idea.
 If you don’t get paid back, it might be the end of the relationship.
 Even if you write it off as a loss and don’t hold a grudge, the borrower may avoid you out of shame and awkwardness.

 This doesn’t mean you can’t help, though.
 Perhaps they have exhausted every other option before coming to you, but probably not.
-Maybe they can get a loan from Lending Club.
+Maybe they can get a loan from Upgrade.
 Maybe you can help them figure out a side hustle.
 Maybe they have money coming in but don’t budget so don’t realize how many relatively painless cuts they could make to keep some cash.

 If every option has been explored and you are their last hope, you have a decision to make.
 Good luck.

 17. Cosigning A Loan

 There are good reasons to do this but not many.
 In fact, I couldn’t find one that I thought was a good enough reason to convince me to do it so I’m not going to tell you that you should.
 I’m always looking out for you.

 Plenty of good reasons not to do it, though.
 If the person is late or misses a payment, your credit score can take a ding.
 If they default, you’re on the hook.
 If either of those things happens, it will likely destroy your relationship with the person you cosigned for.
 Not worth it.

 18. Using Retirement To Pay For College